 Perhaps this article’s overall goal in reducing wealth inequality, particularly those on continental and racial lines, is simply an inevitable regression to the mean.
 Because majority world countries have a lower price of labor, they will work more, earn more wealth, grow faster, and eventually become competitive with established wealthy countries.

 But perhaps there is something more to it:

 Guns, Germs, and Steel has explained to us that the rise of the West is primarily due to luck (of being in Eurasia, where agriculture and horses arose, but the western most part, with easiest access to plunder the Americas and its indigenous people).
 And it has explained to us how Western civilization came to control most of the world.

 Given such a context, I have conjectured that the internet can democratize information and opportunity in a fraction of the time that it took for this global inequality and power imbalance to accrue.

 What this piece proposes is a concrete plan to, in a single generation, level global inequalities and poverties that have built up over the last 500 years.
-This is in order to create a better world of politico-economic balance, racial equality, mass education as a recurring financial investment, distributed and diverse workforces, research and development as a culture, broadly high human development, and mutual respect of well-informed peoples.
+This is in order to create a better world for everyone everywhere.
+Let us usher ourselves into an age of politico-economic balance, racial equality, mass education as a recurring financial investment, distributed and diverse workforces, research and development as a culture, broadly high human development, and mutual respect of well-informed peoples.